 The repeating monomer of a DNA molecule is a nucleotide.
-Understanding the structure and function of nucleotides is fundamental to grasping the intricacies of genetics and molecular biology.
+Day to day, understanding the structure and function of nucleotides is fundamental to grasping the intricacies of genetics and molecular biology.
 DNA, or deoxyribonucleic acid, is the molecule that carries the genetic instructions for all known living organisms and many viruses.
-It's a complex polymer, and breaking it down to its fundamental building blocks helps us understand how it stores and transmits this vital information.
+It's a complex polymer, and breaking it down to its fundamental building blocks helps us understand how it stores and transmits this vital information That alone is useful..

 Decoding the Nucleotide: The Basic Building Block